 - Work, welfare and public policy, particularly participation of disadvantaged groups in active labour market programmes;

-- Education and employment as vehicles for social mobility;
+- Higher education and employment as vehicles for social mobility;

-- Social capital, social networks and integration, especially of migrants.
+- Social capital, social networks and integration, especially of young people and migrants.

 Recent research projects have included work on:

-- Worklessness and routes into education and employment, including programme evaluations (DWP, Isle of Angelsey County Council, BIG, ESRC, Centrepoint and TfL);
+- Worklessness and routes into education and employment, including programme evaluations (SERCO, British Council, DWP, Isle of Angelsey County Council, BIG, ESRC, Centrepoint and TfL);

 - The graduate labour market (Nuffield, Royal Society of Chemistry, SWRDA, Irish Research Council, ESRC, DfE), including the Futuretrack project, tracking 2006 HE applicants through HE and into employment (HECSU and the Nuffield Foundation);

 - Migrants in the labour market, (UKCES, Home Office/Migration Advisory Committee, EMDA), including refugees and asylum seekers (BIG).